RolandMarchand/grimoire-engine/design.md

 - High health
 - Low grit
 - Starts with armor and spear
-- Armor covers 2/3 of damage instead of 1/3
+- All armor doubles blocked damage and durability

 ### Librarian
 - Knowledge bounty hunter contracted by the Great Library